Vocational training a viable alternative to Matric

 Irrespective of how connected and technology-enabled society becomes, there will always be a need for artisans.
 The potential of automation, artificial intelligence, and machine learning can only do so much.
 Human resources, especially those with technical and vocational skills will remain integral to how we live and work.

-Additionally, learners at Grade 9 level already have sufficient knowledge to learn how to build and programme robots.
+Additionally, learners at Grade 9 level already have sufficient knowledge to learn how to build and program robots.
 Having the language skills in place to master grammar and spelling to code properly and a basic understanding of maths form the foundation of going into robotics and even the Internet of Things.
-Furthermore, there is a global shortage of draughtsmen.
 Following Grade 9, learners can go on a vocational path to get the qualifications for both these career choices that will be essential in the future.

 Already, training providers have started developing short programmes and courses built around 4IR.
 Given how many of the jobs of the future do not exist yet, this provides learners with exciting opportunities to be at the forefront of innovation and go beyond many of the traditional options available to them.